Howdy everyone! It’s your friendly neighborhood outlier here… Cubbie!

 - GRE: 750 verbal, 780 quantitative, 800 analytical (the latter has been replaced by an analytical writing section)

-Degrees?
-I have plenty to go around.
-My BS and MS are both in chemical engineering from a well-known school in the Ohio Valley.
+Back to my degrees… my BS and MS are both in chemical engineering from a well-known school in the Ohio Valley.
 I then spent about a dozen or so years as an engineer in the chemical industry in a different Ohio Valley state until I got the proverbial tin parachute after my employer was taken over.
 I was actually happy to be let go because by that time I was totally disillusioned with engineering.
 Eventually, I went to law school in the mid-Atlantic region, racking up a ridiculous amount of debt in the process.